jakobib/ticer2012/slides.md

 > “Data that is loved tends to survive”
 --- Kurt Bollacker

-## Avoid confusion

-* Better treat data as documents instead if digging into details of research data
+* respect special properties of data
-* You need full control of the e-resources (copy and modify)
+	* copying and modification must be possible
 		* Be able to store whereever you like
 		* Be able to transform to any form you like
 		* Be able to combine with any data you like
+	* digital collections and metadata are also data
+* respect different notions of data
+	* focus on data as communications instead of digging into details of research data
+* Provide solutions to the data challenges
+    * preservation
+	* authenticity
+	* provenance
+	* identity

 ## Where to start

 * Collect digital publications!
 	* Start archiving public websites, blogs, mailing lists etc.
-	* Create and manage data/document repositories
+	* Create and manage data/document repositories (see yesterday's talks)
     * Invest in preservation
+    * Exchange digital documents with other libraries and initiatives (see following talk by Herbert van de Sompel, LOCKSS...)
-* Provide data as accessible as possible
+* Provide data as accessible as possible (Open Data)
 * Publish your own digital publications
 * Allow annotating and connecting with your digital documents
     * simple access will not be the primary role of libraries
     * Data needs to be usable in different context and times